 What is your favorite security feature in the app?

 I love that you can see all the devices connected to your network.
 This is important for security because you can dive into each device and see all the blocked content that it has tried to visit.
 Plume also has the ability to quarantine an infected device, so you can take action to solve the problem while the rest of your devices stay unaffected.
 For example, let’s say someone hacks your smart doorbell.
 Plume’s service will immediately quarantine the device and stop the hacker from impacting that device or penetrating your network further and doing even more damage.
+Just like the common cold, viruses get smarter and adapt to their environment.
+Plume is unique because it is constantly learning your home behaviors to better adapt to threats.

 What’s your top tip or trick for customers with Plume to manage their security?